hiscoder-com/projector-mode-rcl/README-SG.md

 **Scope**

-- the library helps to transfer content from one browser window to another.
+- the library helps to transfer content from one browser window to another
 - the library should not depend on what content is transferred

 **Background**

-- It's not easy to find a free app for a small church congregation to easily display bible verses during a service.
+- It's not easy to find a free app for a small church congregation to easily display Bible verses during a service.
 Especially if it is a translation into OL.

-<p style="text-align: right" align="right">(<a href="#top">back to top</a>)</p>
+<a style="text-align: right; display: block" href="#top">(back to top)</a>

 ### Built With